-In a ring signature transaction, any of the decoys is as likely of being an output as the actual output because of which any unintended third party (including the miners) won’t be able to know who the sender is.
+In a ring signature transaction, any of the decoys taken from the monero network is as likely of being an output as the actual output because of which any unintended third party (including the miners) won’t be able to know who the sender is.

 Now, this brings us to a problem.

 One of the many important roles that miners have is the prevention of “double spending”.
 Double spending basically means spending the exact same coin on more than one transactions at the same time.
 This problem is circumnavigated because of miners.
 In a blockchain, transactions happen only when miners put the transactions in the blocks that they have mined.

 So suppose, A were to send 1 bitcoin to B and then he sends the same coin to C, the miners would put in one transaction inside the block and, in the process, overwrite the other one, preventing double-spending in the process.
 But this is possible only when the miners can actually see what the inputs of the transaction actually is and who the sender is.
 In Monero, this is all hidden and cloaked thanks to the ring signatures.
 So how do they prevent double spends?

 Every transaction in Monero comes with its own unique key image. (we will see the mathematics behind key image later on).
 Since the key image is unique for every transaction, the miners can simply check it out and know whether a Monero coin is being double-spent or not.

 So, this is how Monero maintains the privacy of the sender by using ring transactions.
 Up next, we will see how Monero protects its receiver’s identity by the use of stealth addresses.

 One of the biggest USP of Monero is transaction unlinkability.
 Basically, if someone sends you 200 XMR then, nobody should know that that money is coming to your addresses.
 Basically, if Alice were to send money to Bob, only Alice should know that Bob is the recipient of her money and no one else.